unicode-org/icu/docs/userguide/datetime/calendar/index.md

     1:30 AM standard time.

 ***Options for Ambiguous Time Resolution***
-*Ambiguous wall clock time resolution behaviors can be customized by Calendar APIs setRepeatedTimeOption() and setSkippedTimeOption().
+> :point_right: **Note**: *Ambiguous wall clock time resolution behaviors can be customized by Calendar APIs setRepeatedTimeOption() and setSkippedTimeOption().
 These methods are available in ICU 49 or later versions.*

 ***WEEK_OF_YEAR field***
-*Values calculated for the WEEK_OF_YEAR field range from 1 to 53.
+> :point_right: **Note**: *Values calculated for the WEEK_OF_YEAR field range from 1 to 53.
 Week 1 for a year is the first week that contains at least getMinimalDaysInFirstWeek() days from that year.
 It depends on the values of getMinimalDaysInFirstWeek(), getFirstDayOfWeek(), and the day of the week of January 1.
-Weeks between week 1 of one year and week 1 of the following year are numbered sequentially from 2 to 52 or 53 (if needed).*
+Weeks between week 1 of one year and week 1 of the following year are numbered sequentially from 2 to 52 or 53 (if needed).
-*For example, January 1, 1998 was a Thursday.
+For example, January 1, 1998 was a Thursday.
 If getFirstDayOfWeek() is MONDAY and getMinimalDaysInFirstWeek() is 4 (these are the values reflecting ISO 8601 and many national standards), then week 1 of 1998 starts on December 29, 1997, and ends on January 4, 1998.
 However, if getFirstDayOfWeek() is SUNDAY, then week 1 of 1998 starts on January 4, 1998, and ends on January 10, 1998.
-The first three days of 1998 are then part of week 53 of 1997. *
+The first three days of 1998 are then part of week 53 of 1997.*

 ## Programming Examples